includeos/mothership_documentation/Your-first-instance.rst

 An alternative to turning on IP forwarding in this case however (with a Mothership running on localhost), is to create an uplink with URL 10.0.0.1:9090 and build an image with that.
 Then you only need to run :code:`boot Starbase-nacl-0 --create-bridge`, and the instance will connect to the Mothership.
-You only need to add the `--create-bridge` option once.
+You only need to add the :code:`--create-bridge` option once.